 This paper builds on previous work with a conceptualization of teachers' beliefs that specifically reflect views about the extent to which students' family origins and home life are barriers to teaching.
-I recast these attitudes as teachers' beliefs about students' social disadvantage to reflect that despite bearing resemblance to the teacher efficacy and responsibility constructs, the focus is squarely on how teachers perceive students' social background.
+I recast these attitudes as teachers' beliefs about students' social disadvantage to reflect that despite bearing resemblance to other constructs, the focus is squarely on how teachers perceive students' social background.
+These beliefs are akin to stereotypes or broad expectations about what groups of students (rather than individuals, as is typical in the expectation effects literature) can accomplish.
 This focus is partially inspired by the mounting case study evidence suggesting that such beliefs among teachers play a crucial role in their capacity to provide "transformational" educational experiences.
 That these beliefs have been highlighted in schools serving a mostly poor and minority student body provides reason to suspect that teachers' beliefs of empowerment to overcome social disadvantage may be especially beneficial for certain groups of students-or conversely, that certain groups may be most harmed by exposure to teachers who feel helpless to overcome social disadvantages that students face.
 Notably, although the relationship between social background and achievement is one of the most enduring scholarly interests, we know surprisingly little about how teachers understand this relationship.
-The beliefs studied here capture whether teachers see an inevitable link between social background and student achievement.
+The beliefs studied here capture whether teachers see an inevitable link between social background and student achievement-in essence, whether they confirm or counter the logic of the seeming "sociological necessity" of the background-outcomes link that Reardon (2011) notes.